How to Wax Skis At Home in 4 Easy Steps

 Most recreational skiers should simply choose a universal wax.
 Universal ski waxes are applied the same as any other wax, but are designed to work fairly well in all temperatures.
 This means you don’t have to worry about tuning your skis according to the temperature of a given day.
 For on-mountain tune-ups and quick fixes, rub-on wax is handy to have in a backpack.
 Simply rub it right onto your bases and work it in with a sponge or cork like material that is usually included.
 This does not replace a proper hot wax.

 You will require a specific waxing iron.
-These irons are smaller than traditional clothing irons.
-You should NOT use a clothing iron, as they have holes in the bottom that the wax can seep into and ruin the iron.
+These irons are smaller than traditional clothing irons but have thicker base plates to better retain consistent heat.
+You should NOT use a clothing iron, as they have holes in the bottom that the wax can seep into, which can contaminate your skis and ruin the iron in the process.
 A good, basic waxing iron should roughly cost $30-60.

 Wax scrapers come in plastic and metal varieties.
 Metal scrapers can be rough on ski bases and are best to be used by a professional.
 Get yourself a plastic wax scraper.
 They are cheap, effective, and all you should need for home waxing.